mozilla/telemetry-batch-view/README.md

 long-running tasks, please define a new tag (see checklist below).

 We may need to periodically rebalance test cases across tags.
-If you notice one of the test jobs in TravisCI becoming the bottleneck, read through the logs for that job to see runtimes for each test case and consider moving some expensive tests to a different job or splitting them out to a new tag.
+If you notice one of the test jobs in CircleCI becoming the bottleneck, read through the logs for that job to see runtimes for each test case and consider moving some expensive tests to a different job or splitting them out to a new tag.
 At the time of writing, setup for each job (building the Docker container, compiling the code, etc.) takes about 5 minutes and we target keeping the total run time for each test job to 10 minutes.